pascalr/admin/docs/grant_application.md

 ## 1) Tell us about the world as you see it.
 (A description of the status quo and context in which you will be working)

 I come from Québec, the french part of Canada.
-I am a self-taught multi-disciplinary person who loves technology.

-I am also an optimist.
+I am lucky to have been raised by a modest, yet loving familly.
+This made me an optimist.
 When I watch science-fiction movies set in the future, I don't understand why they are all so bleak.
 Personally, I have high hopes for the future of humanity.
 But we have to survive the next centuries to keep evolving and make our civilisation stand the test of time.

 One of the greatest treats to humanity is the environment.
 The most obvious issue being the climate change.
 There is a lot of room for improvements.
-Currently, I am working toward improving the environmental aspect of food.
+Currently, I am working towards improving the environmental aspect of food.
 I am concerned about transportation, trash, waste and diets.

 Needless to say transportation emits greenhouse gas emissions.
 We could reduce them by avoiding transporting long distances to transformation factories.
 Raw food is frequently transported far away to be transformed or packaged.
-Then the final product travels again far away to reach the end customer.
+Then, the final product travels again far away to reach the end customer.

 Energy is also wasted on single-use packaging.
 Not only does it waste energy to package, it accumules trash.
 Worst of all, it is not always properly disposed of and is often found polluting the environment.